pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Delete configuration.md

 ## Delete configuration file

-Complete the following to delete a configuration file from Edge Data Store.
+Complete the following to delete a configuration file from an OSIsoft adapter.
 For example, you can delete the configuration file of the 'HealthEndpoints' facet within the 'System' component.

 1. Open command line.
 2. Type the `componentId` and `facetName`.